-Yes, price did hit 125.50, as the pound rallied hard during the London session.
+Yes, the price did hit 125.50, as the pound rallied hard during the London session.
 However, thanks to the spread, my profit target order wasn’t triggered!

-Once I saw price bounce off the minor resistance level, I decided to just move my stop to breakeven to avoid any heartbreak.
+Once I saw the price bounce off the minor resistance level, I decided to just move my stop to breakeven to avoid any heartbreak.
 It turned out to be a good decision, as the yen pairs dropped hard late in the New York session.

 Stopped out at 125.06: 0 pips / 0.00%